EvilKanoa/kanoa.tech/blog/magnet-work-term-report/magnet-work-term-report.md

 One key point I had in mind when choosing my own learning goals was what Magnet could provide me.
 I wanted to learn about how our software is used so I could become a more well-rounded developer.
 That is why I choose that as the focus of two of my goals.

-### 1. Understanding the role of digital forensics during an investigation.
+### 1. Understanding the role of digital forensics.
-// TODO: Clean up
+For my first learning goal, I decided to aim for a unique learning opportunity that I could only get from Magnet.
+The main drive for this goal was understanding why we do the work we do at Magnet and how our software and our individual contributions made a difference.

-I want to understand the criminal investigation and examination process, and in particular the role of forensics during an investigation.
+> I want to understand the role of digital forensics during an investigation and examination process.

-To achieve this goal, I will seek out individuals who work in the field and shadow as many opportunities as possible.
+To achieve this goal, my plan was to seek out individuals who work in the field and learn from them in addition to shadowing opportunities that I could learn from and would help complete my goal.
+I decided that I could use my own understanding as my metric to measure any success towards this goal.

-I can base my progress (and hopefully success) of this goal upon my own understanding of the investigation process.
-I will have succeeded if I have a basic but complete understanding of the investigation process.
+Reflecting back on my term, I believe I have been able to complete this goal, at least by my original measure of success.
+I have gained a strong understanding of what digital forensics plays in an investigation.
+I now also know that there are many complexities and details that would take years to understand fully, but I believe I was able to obtain a very basic but complete understanding.

-### 2. Becoming competent at back-end development in Clojure.
+### 2. Back-end development in Clojure.
-// TODO: Clean up
+I ended up deciding on my second goal after a week and a bit at Magnet.
+The main product I worked on had a back-end written in [Clojure](https://clojure.org).
+Clojure is a functional dialict of Lisp that runs on the JVM.
+Before this co-op, I had never used a strong functional language, a Lisp language, or a JVM language for a back-end.
+Because of these factors, I wanted to ensure I learned as much about Clojure as I could and hence I set out to become competent in the language.

-I want to improve my skills in full-stack software development involving ECMAScript and Clojure.
+> I want to become competent at back-end development in the Clojure programming language.

-I will continuously seek criticism involving my work as well as taking advantage of company resources and experienced co-workers.
+I set out an action plan that involved continously seeking criticism of my work as well as taking advantage of experience co-workers and company resources.
+Using my work at the end of the term as evidence, I would be able to see if I had completed this goal.
+I would have completed the goal if I was able to build a complex **new** feature on the Clojure back-end.

-Since this goal revolves around general improvement, I can say that if my skills are better than they were when I started, I have achieved my goal.
+Now looking back at my work, I can absolutely say I have achieved this goal.
+During my term I fell in love with Clojure and the expressiveness that it afforded developers.
+I had already managed to build a complex new feature by my second month at Magnet thanks to a commitment to learn Clojure.

-### 3. Ability to perform a digital forensics search.
+### 3. Perform a digital forensics search.
-// TODO: Clean up
+As my third (and final) goal, I choose to pursue a new skill which I've been interested in for years but haven't been able to learn until now.
+I have always been interested in how real investigators and examiners work.
+Because Magnet offers in-house training on their tools for any employee, I decided to take advantage of that for this goal.

-I want to be able to conduct a digital forensics examination of my own without the use of advanced forensic tools.
+> I want to be able to conduct a digital forensics examination of my own with the use of advanced forensic tools.

-I will take advantage of all the company resources as well as practice digital forensics with and without the use of tools throughout my work-term.
+The action plan for this goal was a bit of a cope out compared to most, since Magnet offered a course, AX200, that would satisfy this goal upon completion.
+To flex out my plan a bit, I decided I would work through AX200 as well as practice with the tools involved to maximize my learning.
+Completion of the goal was a fairly simple metric, I needed to be able to take an image of a real mobile phone or computer and examine it correctly.

-I should be able to successfully acquire and analysis a mobile and computer system.
+This is the one goal I feel that I was not able to complete in its entirety.
+I was able to finish AX200 and practiced much more outside of that, but the more I learned, the more I realized I wanted to learn and would need to know.
+In the end, I was able to complete my goal with the original scope, but in the process I realized that my original scope was wrong.
+I hope to continue pursuing this goal after I leave Magnet.

 # My Job at Magnet
 I worked at Magnet as a **Software Developer Co-op**.
 During my term I spent the majority of my time working on the **D**igital **E**vidence **M**angement (or DEM for short) team.
 I worked as a full-stack developer with my primary focus being [Magnet AUTOMATE](https://www.magnetforensics.com/products/magnet-automate/), a workflow orchestration product designed to reduce case back log for law enforcement.